zaralrubaie/average-spread-predictor/README.md

 - Predict average spread for any fruit or vegetable using farm and city prices.
 - Simple and interactive Gradio interface.
-- Logs every input and prediction to `prediction_log.csv`.
 - Calculates derived features (spread per city) automatically.

 ## Machine Learning Workflow